Easy Parmesan Crusted Chicken Cutlet Recipe

 It was just me and half a person, basically and…to be perfectly honest, Katie was living on frozen Kid Cuisine meals most of the week.

 That’s when I “created” this easy Parmesan Crusted Chicken Cutlet recipe…I use the term “created” loosely here since I’m not claiming to have invented the chicken cutlet at all.
 This version is the best I ever had….and my husband agrees.
-And he’s the harshest critic I ever met.
+And he’s the harshest food critic I ever met.

 But back to my invention/creation/reinvented Parmesan Crusted Chicken Cutlet recipe.
 Since I always had chicken on hand I ate it several times a week and, if you eat chicken several times a week you start to get really sick of it.

-I decided one day I wanted to make one of those chicken Pattie sandwiches that they used to serve in elementary school but since I was broke….and already had chicken, I thought I’d take a stab at making my own from scratch.
+I decided one day I wanted to make one of those chicken patty sandwiches that they used to serve in elementary school but since I was broke….and already had chicken, I thought I’d take a stab at making my own from scratch.
 The first go round was a total failure.

 The coating was burning (heat was too high) and then it was sliding off (too much “adhesive”).
 AND the chicken wasn’t nearly even cooked through before the whole burning and sliding started to happen.